data-apis/dataframe-api-compat/docs/basics/complete_example.md

 ## Transform method

 The general strategy will be:
-1. opt-in to the DataFrame API Standard by calling `__dataframe_consortium_standard__`;
+1. opt-in to the Dataframe API Standard by calling `__dataframe_consortium_standard__`;
-2. calculate new columns using methods from the DataFrame API Standard:
+2. calculate new columns using methods from the Dataframe API Standard:
    - `DataFrame.col`
    - `DataFrame.assign`
 3. return the original (non-standard-compliant) dataframe to the user by calling